Central Texas Veterans Health Care System

 CTVHCS is a major provider of health care for combat veterans from Operation Enduring Freedom, Operation Iraqi Freedom, and Operation New Dawn.
 One of the largest inpatient psychiatric facilities in the country is located on the CTVHCS Waco Campus which was officially named a Mental Health Center of Excellence in 2006 after legislation was passed by U.S. Senator Kay Bailey Hutchison in 2005.

 The Olin E. Teague Veterans' Medical Center in Temple is a tertiary care facility.
 It is a teaching medical center, providing a full range of patient care services, with state-of-the-art technology as well as education and research.
 Comprehensive health care is provided through primary care, tertiary care, and long-term care in areas of medicine, surgery, psychiatry, physical medicine and rehabilitation, neurology, oncology, dentistry, geriatrics, and extended care.
 The Temple campus also includes a 187-bed Domiciliary and a 160-bed State Veterans Home.
 The Temple medical center is the only campus with an Emergency Room that operates around the clock.
+In 2020, a 28-bed COVID-19 inpatient unit was created to treat those suffering from the coronavirus.
+A second unit was created to be used for a COVID-19 step down unit should increase in cases demand its use.

-The Doris Miller Department of Veteran Affairs Medical Center in Waco is a psychiatric facility which provides inpatient psychiatric care, nursing home care to psycho geriatric patients, and includes a 15-bed Women's residential care facility.
+The Doris Miller Department of Veteran Affairs Medical Center in Waco is a psychiatric facility which provides inpatient psychiatric care, nursing home care to psycho geriatric patients, and includes a 30-bed Women's residential care facility.
 It houses a 44-bed residential unit designed to treat veterans in the Serious Mental Illness Life Enhancement (SMILE) program, which offers rehabilitation and recovery services, including enhanced services for seriously mentally ill veterans with substance abuse problems.
 The primary focus of this program is to improve the quality of life for veterans, promoting independence and recovery.